-24. Please describe any laws in your jurisdiction addressing the sale of personal data.
-How is "sale" or related terms defined, and what restrictions are imposed, if any?
+28. Please describe any data protection laws in your jurisdiction addressing the sale of personal data.
+How is the term "sale" or such related terms defined, and what restrictions are imposed, if any?

 The sale of personal information is not currently addressed in any law.